ahroach/diffcount/README.md

 --------
 * Arbitrary offsets can be set for each input file.
 * A maximum compare length can be specified to limit the amount of compared data.
-* Designed to be reasonably fast with large files
+* Designed to be reasonably fast with large files.

 Installation
 ------------